1972 through 1973

 EV's title runs a hair faster than TDOLZ.

-Die Meistersinger Von Nurnberg (Wendy Records) & Nuremberg 1973 (TDOLZ)
+Die Meistersinger Von Nurnberg (Wendy) & Nuremberg 1973 (TDOLZ)

 Both of the titles are cut during Since and Stair, but TDOLZ cuts out too early, missing over a minute of music.
 TDOLZ is cut during the last part of Whole Lotta Love, whereas Wendy isn’t cut at all, offering another 25 seconds of music.
 Wendy’s sound is better than TDOLZ and is surely closer to the master.